jaRue1/jarue1/README.md

 ![Rue's GitHub stats](https://github-readme-stats.vercel.app/api?username=jarue1&show_icons=true&theme=radical&count_private=true)

-- ⚡ Fun fact:

-  - I am huge golf enthusiast
+- ⚡ Fun fact: I am huge golf enthusiast

-- 🌱 I’m currently learning:
+- 🌱 I’m currently learning: How to use SOLID Pricnples in the real world !

-  - Test Driven Development
-  - Dev Ops Best Practices

-- 📫 How to reach me:
+- 📫 How to reach me: email: jaruejohnson@outlook.com
-  - instagram: jarue_johnson

 <!-- **jaRue1/jarue1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->